chocolateboy/gm-storage/README.md

 The following NPM scripts are available:

-- build - compile the library in development mode and save it to the target directory
+- build - compile the library for testing and save to the target directory
-- build:doc - regenerate this README's TOC
+- build:doc - generate the README's TOC (table of contents)
-- build:release - compile the library in production mode and save it to the target directory
+- build:release - compile the library for release and save to the target directory
 - clean - remove the target directory and its contents
-- rebuild - remove the target directory and build the library in development mode
+- rebuild - clean the target directory and recompile the library
-- test - typecheck the source code and run the test suite
+- test - recompile the library and run the test suite
 - test:run - run the test suite
-- typecheck - typecheck the source code with `tsc`
+- typecheck - sanity check the library's type definitions

 </details>